-U.S. government-sponsored enterprises ("U.S. GSEs") and U.S. GSE obligations: In the U.S., GSEs are quasigovernmental, privately-held entities established by Congress to improve the flow of credit to specific sectors of the economy and provide certain essential services to the public.
+U.S. GSE obligations: In the U.S., GSEs are quasigovernmental, privately-held entities established by Congress to improve the flow of credit to specific sectors of the economy and provide certain essential services to the public.
 U.S. GSEs include Fannie Mae and Freddie Mac, but do not include Ginnie Mae, which is directly owned by the U.S. Department of Housing and Urban Development.
 U.S. GSE obligations are not explicitly guaranteed as to the timely payment of principal and interest by the full faith and credit of the U.S. government.